jcollard/unm-hip/README.md

 <li><pre>hsiToColorImage :: (GrayImage, GrayImage, GrayImage) -> ColorImage</pre>

-Given a triple containing three GrayImages each containing one of the color components (hue, saturation, ), returns a ColorImage
+Given a triple containing three GrayImages each containing one of the color components (hue, saturation, intensity), returns a ColorImage

 For example,